rwdougla/rwdougla.github.io/README.md

-# wg21tools
+# WG 21 Tools
-Tools for WG21
+## Minutes Sanitizer
+A tool for cleaning and colorizing your minutes, suitable for WG21's internal wiki.
+Format is lightly documented on the page, itself.